ipaid2win/RaspberryPi_PICO_EAGLE/README.md

 # RaspberryPi_PICO_EAGLE

 Eagle library for the Raspberry Pi Pico board based on 2021-01-21 datasheet.
 Symbol based on pinout and footprint based on mechanical dimensions.
-Included official .step file in the package with direct contact via castellated holes.
+Included official .step file in the package.
+There are two versions: One with direct contact via castellated holes and one with headers.